-Members of the corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition, they are responsible for ensuring that funds from ESFA are used only in accordance with ESFA's grant funding agreements and contracts and any other conditions that may be prescribed from time to time.
+Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended and that the financial transactions conform to the authorities that govern them.
+In addition, they are responsible for ensuring that funds from ESFA, and any other public funds, are used only in accordance with ESFA's grant funding agreements and contracts and any other conditions, that may be prescribed from time to time by ESFA, or any other public funder, including that any transactions entered into by the corporation are within the delegated authorities set out in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.
 Members of the corporation must ensure that there are appropriate financial and management controls in place to safeguard public and other funds and ensure they are used properly.
-In addition, members of the corporation are responsible for securing economical, efficient and effective management of the college's resources and expenditure so that the benefits that should be derived from the application of public funds from ESFA and other public bodies are not put at risk.
+In addition, members of the corporation are responsible for securing economic, efficient and effective management of the corporation's resources and expenditure so that the benefits that should be derived from the application of public funds from ESFA and other public bodies are not put at risk.

-Approved by order of the members of the corporation on 6th December 2022 and signed on its behalf by:
+Approved by order of the members of the Corporation on 5th December 2023 and signed on its behalf by:

-Ann Harrison
+Ann Hamisan

-Chair of governors
+Ann Harrison Chair of Governors

-WIGAN AND LEIGH COLLEGE INDEPENDENT AUDITOR'S REPORT TO THE CORPORATION OF WIGAN AND LEIGH COLLEGE FOR THE YEAR ENDED 31 JULY 2022
+WIGAN AND LEIGH COLLEGE INDEPENDENT AUDITOR'S REPORT TO THE CORPORATION OF WIGAN AND LEIGH COLLEGE FOR THE YEAR ENDED 31 JULY 2023